attackgoat/screen-13/examples/getting-started.md

 - `subresource` is an `ImageSubresource { .. }` for images or `Range<u64>` for buffers
 - `descriptor` is a GLSL or HLSL shader binding point, as described below

-These functions work like the `access`, `read`, and `write` functions on `PassRef` however they use shader descriptor bindings instead.
+These functions work like the `access`, `read`, and `write` functions on `PassRef`/`PipelinePassRef` however they use shader descriptor bindings instead.
 You may specify the descriptor parameter as either:

 - `2` - Means "use binding index 2"
 - `(1, 2)` - Means "use descriptor set 1, binding index 2"